rsdoiel/antenna/north_america.md

 <img alt="" class="rm-shortcode" data-rm-shortcode-id="4353f91ec6f34fa874112fa047e20734" data-rm-shortcode-name="rebelmouse-image" id="59dbf" loading="lazy" src="https://heatmap.news/media-library/eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpbWFnZSI6Imh0dHBzOi8vYXNzZXRzLnJibC5tcy81MzgzOTY5OS9vcmlnaW4ucG5nIiwiZXhwaXJlc19hdCI6MTc4NTU2NzI5MX0.m_9NVx8CGYl3l2kacB94-65vj6qtnGr3WubeJuNWjwA/image.png?width=980"/>
 <small class="image-media media-caption" placeholder="Add Photo Caption...">Hurricane Oscar</small><small class="image-media media-photo-credit" placeholder="Add Photo Credit...">AccuWeather</small></p><h3>2.
 COP16 biodiversity summit kicks off in Colombia</h3><p>The <a href="https://www.cbd.int/conferences/2024?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy" rel="noopener noreferrer" target="_blank">COP16 biodiversity summit</a> starts today in Cali, Colombia.
 Diplomats from 190 countries will try to come up with a plan to halt global biodiversity loss, aiming to protect 30% of land and sea areas and restore 30% of degraded ecosystems by 2030.
 Discussions will revolve around how to monitor nature degradation, hold countries accountable for their protection pledges, and pay for biodiversity efforts.
 There will also be a big push to get many more countries to publish national biodiversity strategies.
 “This COP is a test of how serious countries are about upholding their international commitments to stop the rapid loss of biodiversity,” <a href="https://www.wri.org/news/statement-un-biodiversity-summit-cop16-kicks-colombia?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy" rel="noopener noreferrer" target="_blank">said</a> Crystal Davis, Global Director of Food, Land, and Water at the World Resources Institute.
 “The world has no shot at doing so without richer countries providing more financial support to developing countries — which contain most of the world’s biodiversity.”</p><h3>3.
 Report: U.S. oil and gas producers have roadmap for dismantling Biden climate rules</h3><p>A prominent group of oil and gas producers has developed a plan to roll back environmental rules put in place by President Biden, <em>The Washington Post </em><a href="https://www.washingtonpost.com/business/2024/10/17/oil-industry-trump-climate-lobbying/?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy" rel="noopener noreferrer" target="_blank">reported</a>.
 The paper got its hands on confidential documents from the American Exploration and Production Council (AXPC), which represents some 30 producers.
 The documents include draft executive orders promoting fossil fuel production for a newly-elected President Trump to sign if he takes the White House in November, as well as a roadmap for dismantling many policies aimed at getting oil and gas producers to disclose and curb emissions.
 AXPC’s members, including ExxonMobil, ConocoPhillips, and Hess, account for about half of the oil and gas produced in the U.S., the <em><em>Post</em></em> reported.</p><h3>4.
 UK’s heat pumps and EVs take a bite out of fossil fuel consumption</h3><p>A new <a href="https://ember-energy.org/latest-insights/uk-energy-security-clean-electrification/?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy" rel="noopener noreferrer" target="_blank">report</a> from the energy think tank Ember looks at how the uptake of electric vehicles and heat pumps in the U.K. is affecting oil and gas consumption.
 It found that last year the country had 1.5 million EVs on the road, and 430,000 residential heat pumps in homes, and the reduction in fossil fuel use due to the growth of these technologies was equivalent to 14 million barrels of oil, or about what the U.K. imports over a two-week span.
 This reduction effect will be even stronger as more and more EVs and heat pumps are powered by clean energy.
 The report also found that even though power demand is expected to rise, efficiency gains from electrification and decarbonization will make up for this, leading to an overall decline in energy use and fossil fuel consumption. </p><p class="shortcode-media shortcode-media-rebelmouse-image">
 <img alt="" class="rm-shortcode" data-rm-shortcode-id="1300231149260ad2a4480ebaacbbadfc" data-rm-shortcode-name="rebelmouse-image" id="2138f" loading="lazy" src="https://heatmap.news/media-library/eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpbWFnZSI6Imh0dHBzOi8vYXNzZXRzLnJibC5tcy81MzgzOTcwMi9vcmlnaW4ucG5nIiwiZXhwaXJlc19hdCI6MTc3MzU0MzMzOX0.2UJvkD3mY_juzpWlCtXLGqxhHN-Y4nEC9IGWXjLcUpo/image.png?width=980"/>
 <small class="image-media media-photo-credit" placeholder="Add Photo Credit...">Ember</small></p><h3>5.
 Study: Rate of global sea level rise has more than doubled in 30 years</h3><p>The world’s sea levels are projected to rise by more than 6 inches on average over the next 30 years if current trends continue, according to a new <a href="https://www.nature.com/articles/s43247-024-01761-5?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy" rel="noopener noreferrer" target="_blank">study</a> published in the journal <em>Nature</em>.
 “Such rates would represent an evolving challenge for adaptation efforts,” the authors wrote.
-By examining satellite data, the researchers found that sea levels have risen by about .4 inches since 1993, and that they’re rising faster now than they were then.
+By examining satellite data, the researchers found that sea levels have risen by more than 4 inches since 1993, and that they’re rising faster now than they were then.
 In 1993 the seas were rising by about .08 inches per year, and last year they were rising at .17 inches per year.
 These are averages, of course, and some areas are seeing much more extreme changes.
 For example, areas around Miami, Florida, have already seen sea levels rise by <a href="https://climatecenter.fsu.edu/topics/sea-level-rise?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy#:~:text=Satellite%20altimetry%20data%20indicate%20that,for%20each%20tide%20gauge%20varies." rel="noopener noreferrer" target="_blank">6 inches</a> over the last 31 years.</p><h2>THE KICKER</h2><p><em><em>“As the climate crisis grows more urgent, restoring faith in government will be more important than ever.”</em></em> –<a href="https://heatmap.news/politics/fema-disaster-trust?utm_campaign=heatmap_am&utm_source=hs_email&utm_medium=email&_hsenc=p2ANqtz-_kRBQx7oss2jvHqP5dgYZ4TW2qz8500xN-zpXhUSdJBzq0sut3DTlZwp3Shrds-3ppqMYy" rel="noopener" target="_self">Paul Waldman writing for Heatmap</a> about the profound implications of America becoming a low-trust society.</p>

 <br>